protocolbuffers/protocolbuffers.github.io/content/programming-guides/field_presence.md

----
++++
-title: "Application Note: Field Presence"
+title = "Application Note: Field Presence" weight = 85
-weight: 85
-toc_hide: false
-linkTitle: "Field Presence"
+linkTitle = "Field Presence"
-no_list: "true"
-type: docs
-description: "This topic explains the various presence-tracking disciplines for protobuf fields.
-It also explains the behavior of explicit presence-tracking for singular proto3 fields with basic types."
+description = "This topic explains the various presence-tracking disciplines for protobuf fields.
+It also explains the behavior of explicit presence-tracking for singular proto3 fields with basic types." type = "docs"
----

-This application note explains the various presence tracking disciplines for protobuf fields.
-It also explains the behaviour of explicit presence tracking for singular proto3 fields with basic types.
++++

 ## Background